-Why did I spend a significant part of early 2020 writing a sales book?
+Why did I spend a significant part of 2020 writing another sales book?
 Especially when so many of them already exist?
 Surely everything that needs to be said about sales has already been said and written?

 Well, you would think so.